The elusive origin of black holes in binaries

 Post GitHub

-The final product A model that predicts the binary's formation path and how many dynamical interactions were undertaken by the black holes with 85 and 99 percent accuracy, respectively.
+A model that predicts the binary's formation path and how many dynamical interactions were undertaken by the black holes with 85 and 99 percent accuracy, respectively.
+A polynomial regression model for the loudness of massive black-hole binaries

 Post GitHub

-The final product A regression model that, given a detector network, predicts whether an intermediate-mass black hole will be observed with 99 percent accuracy.
+A regression model that, given a detector network, predicts whether an intermediate-mass black hole will be observed with 99 percent accuracy.
+PopFisher: gravitational-wave hyperparameter estimation made easy!

 Post GitHub Paper

-The strategy I used Monte Carlo analysis through Python's $\texttt{emcee}$ and a Fisher-matrix formalism to quickly and reliably estimate the index of the power law usually used to model the distribution of supermassive black holes.
+I used Monte Carlo analysis through Python's $\texttt{emcee}$ and a Fisher-matrix formalism to quickly and reliably estimate the index of the power law usually used to model the distribution of supermassive black holes.
+The final product

-The final product A code that can estimate the hyperparameters of distributions of supermassive black holes in a matter of seconds.
+A code that can estimate the hyperparameters of distributions of supermassive black holes in a matter of seconds.
+An A/B test for biased gravitational-wave signals

 Post GitHub Paper I Paper II

-The final product A (semi-)analytical A/B testing infrastructure that reliably detects anomalies (biases) in the parameter estimation of time-series signals in the presence of an unmodelled or poorly-modelled background.
+A (semi-)analytical A/B testing infrastructure that reliably detects anomalies (biases) in the parameter estimation of time-series signals in the presence of an unmodelled or poorly-modelled background.